tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 other relevant hints which may help speed up connection establishment and improve user privacy.
-Discovering protocol support during resolution, such as for HTTP/3 over QUIC {{?RFC9114}}, allows attempting to use the protocol for the current connection, instead of using information from other discovery mechanisms such as HTTP Alternative Services {{?AltSvc=RFC7838}} in subsequent connection attempts.
+Discovering protocol support during resolution, such as for HTTP/3 over QUIC {{?RFC9114}}, allows upgrading between protocols on the current connection attempts, instead of waiting for subsequent attempts to use information from other discovery mechanisms such as HTTP Alternative Services
+{{?AltSvc=RFC7838}}.
 These records can be queried along with A and AAAA records, and the updated algorithm defines how to handle SVCB responses to improve address and protocol selection.

 #  Conventions and Definitions